xdevplatform/serverless-flow-framework/README.md

 ## Installation

-SFF is freely available under the Apache 2.0 license.
+SeFF is freely available under the Apache 2.0 license.

 1. Clone the repository from GitHub: